-If you miss several payments in a row on a credit card or loan, then the lender may decide your past due debt is noncollectable.
-At that point they may write off the loss for accounting purposes.
+Lenders may decide to write off a past due debt for accounting purposes.
 This is referred to as “charging off” the debt.

-Charging off the debt doesn’t mean you’re off the hook.
-You’re still liable for the debt.
+Charging off the debt doesn’t mean the debt is forgiven.
+The consumer is still liable for the debt.

-The lender will then usually sell your debt to a third party collection agency.
-Though rare, they are also within their rights to sue you to collect.
+The lender will then usually sell the debt to a third party collection agency.
+Though rare, they may also sue the debtor to collect the past due balance.

-If the lender does charge off your debt, they may also send you a 1099-c, which means you will have to pay taxes on the past due amount.
+In some cases, the lender may also send a 1099-c to the debtor, which means the debtor will have to pay taxes on the past due amount.

-How Does A Charge Off Affect Your Credit Score?
+How Does A Charge Off Affect Credit Scores?

-The whole purpose of a credit score is to predict how likely you are to default 90 days or more on a credit obligation.
-The lower your score, the more likely you are to default.
+The whole purpose of a credit score is to predict how likely a borrower is to default 90 days or more on a credit obligation.
+The lower the score, the more likely the borrower is to default.

-Since lenders need to see a return on their investment, then a low score means you’ll have to pay more interest to offset their risk.
+Since lenders need to see a return on their investment, then a low score means a higher interest rate and payments to offset their risk.